The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics

 - CERT members

-- Secure the scene by locking up the area or by posting members to secure as large an area as possible.
+- Secure the scene by locking up the area or by posting members to secure as large an

 - Identify themselves to emergency personnel.

-- If there is a witness to a suicide, homicide, or accident, encourage the witness to go into a quiet, safe area and be supportive until the police arrive.
+- If there is a witness to a suicide, homicide, or accident, encourage the witness to

 - DO NOT GIVE OUT ANY INFORMATION TO ANYONE.
 Only the College Director or designee can issue information regarding the incident.